EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Things/Chip War.md

 - According to the American Automotive Policy Council, an industry group, the world’s biggest auto companies can use over a thousand chips in each car.

-- These firms are estimated to have produced 7. million fewer cars in 2021 than would have been possible had they not faced chip shortages, which implies a $ billion collective revenue loss, according to industry estimates.
+- These firms are estimated to have produced 7. million fewer cars in 2021 than would have been possible had they not faced chip shortages, which implies a USD  billion collective revenue loss, according to industry estimates.

 - But the world produced more chips in 2021 than ever before—over 1. trillion semiconductor devices, according to research firm IC Insights.
 This was a 13 percent increase compared to 2020.